PayNorthwest Helps You Comply with the EU’s New Data Protection and Privacy Regulations

 - Ongoing compliance monitoring and reporting provided by TrustArc.

-Please reach out to your PayNorthwest Customer Service Representative if you have any questions or concerns around the new GDPR, or contact us at email@example.com to learn more about how our cloud-based HRIS system enhances your organization’s ability to comply with evolving privacy regulations.
+Please reach out to your PayNorthwest Customer Service Representative if you have any questions or concerns around GDPR, or contact us at firstname.lastname@example.org to learn more about how our cloud-based HRIS system enhances your organization’s ability to comply with evolving privacy regulations.